AFasterSlowpoke/bulletin/README.md

 Offline compatability may be coming soon (where you can get data from a local Excel or CSV file and not be forced to get something from a Google Sheets file)

 i literally only changed one line xD

+You need to install these modules first: pandas
+Pillow
+openpyxl
+os